 Lightweight hiking shorts/trousers

-We recommend: North Face trousers
+We recommend: North Face convertible trousers (UK / USA)

 The zip-off North Face trousers are very versatile, lightweight and durable.
 The shorts and trousers option is useful if the weather looks unpredictable, so you can change according to the weather.
+Another item I rarely take off!

 Moisture-wicking longsleeved baselayer

 You want one that’s lightweight, well-fitted and importantly moisture-wicking to help you feel comfortable in the heat.
+There’s no need to spend a bomb, ours cost £10 each and have lasted years.

 Waterproof – Hiking Essential!